 They saw me slicing in and got super curious.
 I cut them each a small square to taste-test and they downright swooned.

 Despite the coconut, the Hello Dollies are a huge hit at our house now.

-Can you bake Hello Dollies ahead of time?
+Can you bake these dessert bars ahead of time?

 I think the texture is at its very best the day you bake the Hello Dolly bars.
 That said, if you need to make them ahead of a party, they will definitely hold up for a day in an airtight container.

 We just popped a lid on our baking pan to store them and then cut them into bars right before serving.

 I especially love this baking pan set for exactly this reason.
 The treats always bake perfectly and I love the lightweight lid on top for storage.